 There’s often some confusion as to what an extended warranty will actually protect.
 Before making your decision on an extended warranty, it is a good idea to confirm what is covered to avoid any disappointment or surprises.

-Will cover: Most extended warranties cover failures caused by defects in workmanship and materials, so you can rest assured knowing that if the manufacturer skimped, you won't be to blame.
+Most extended warranties cover failures caused by defects in workmanship and materials, so you can rest assured knowing that if the manufacturer skimped, you won’t be to blame.
 Mechanical and electrical failures, whether brought on by a faulty product component or a power outage, are usually covered by extended warranties.
-The most prevalent reason for products failing -- normal wear and tear -- is often covered by extended warranties.
+The most prevalent reason for products failing — normal wear and tear — is often covered by extended warranties.
 Of course, nearly all extended guarantees are required to cover lemons as well.